ta223dh/TextBuddy/README.md

-## Note
+## ⚠️ Warning
-**⚠️ THIS IS A STUDENT PROJECT AND WORK IN PROGRESS.
+** THIS IS A STUDENT PROJECT AND WORK IN PROGRESS.
 IT IS RECOMMENDED TO WAIT UNTIL VERSION 1.0.0 BEFORE USING THIS PACKAGE.**

 ## TextBuddy
 TextBuddy is a JavaScript module for text analysis.
 TextBuddy can assist you with a wide range of tasks - from simple character count and word frequency to chatbot integration with OpenAi's API.